andrewchambers/bupstash/doc/man/bupstash-put.1.md

 - It stores a mapping of file paths, to data that has already been sent, allowing bupstash to skip processing files when snapshotting the same directory many times repeatedly.

-The send log only remembers the data previously set, so for efficient 'put' use, give each backup job a unique send log file.
+The send log only remembers the data previously sent, so for efficient 'put' use, give each backup job a unique send log file.
 As an example, if you have a backup script that saves a directory as a cron job, it is best to give that script its own send log so that all subsequent runs with similar input data will share the same send log.